RedisLabs/redislabs-docs/content/rs/faqs/_index.md

 not provide the same support options as the paid version.

 Finally, no
 service level agreement (SLA) is provided with the trial version.
-To continue operation of the cluster with full capabilities, you must purchase a [subscription cluster key from Redis Labs](https://redislabs.com/pricing).
+To continue operating the cluster with full capabilities, you must purchase a [subscription cluster key from Redis](https://redislabs.com/pricing).

 ### What is the payment schedule and terms?